Creating Exceptional Lives

 Our School

-Through our diverse yet rigorous curriculum and extensive range of co-curricular activities, Loretto staff are dedicated to helping boys and girls realise their full potential as they progress through the school.
+Through our diverse yet rigorous curriculum, extensive range of co-curricular activities, and dedicated team of staff, Loretto supports pupils to realise their full potential as they progress through the school, resulting in 98% of school leavers going on to their destination of choice.

-We provide exceptional opportunities throughout classrooms, concert halls, theatres, sports pitches and courts.
-At Loretto every child is treated as an individual and their unique talents recognised, fostered and encouraged.
-Lorettonians enjoy comprehensive academic, pastoral and sporting facilities including the world-class Golf Academy, which attracts global talent due to its rich history, facilities and US College programme.
+We provide exceptional opportunities throughout classrooms, concert halls, theatres, sports pitches and beyond.
+Our small school size ensures that every child is treated as an individual and their unique talents recognised, fostered and encouraged.

 Our Ethos & Traditions